Apr 10, 2015

 What it Didn't Have

 What it lacked though was over-the-top element - it didn't have enough edge.
 It was packaged as 'new circus' which immediately brings to mind, Cirque du Soleil - and that inevitably raised the expectation.
 But AO Show didn't have the death-defying surgical precision stunts or the mesmerizing balancing act that would generate a unison of gasps among the spectators (well, there could have been one or two).
-Perhaps that is the risk you run when you invoke the leveled-up word 'circus' in your marketing package, let alone 'new circus'.
+Perhaps that is the risk you take when you invoke the leveled-up word 'new circus' in your marketing campaign.

 There wasn't much of a storyline to weave together the entire one-hour act - it was more of a series of independent skits threaded on a common theme - that of life in a fishing village.